greensopinion/vscode-test-switcher/README.md

 # test-switcher README

-Provides a command to switch between source and test files, for use with JavaScript and TypeScript and Jest, inspired by MoreUnit.
+Switch between source and test files with a single command.
+For use with JavaScript and TypeScript and Jest, inspired by MoreUnit.

 ## Features

 Use `CTRL+SHIFT+T` or `CMD+SHIFT+T` to switch between application source code and test code.

+If the test doesn't exist, a new file is created.

 ## Limitations